van-artist/FP16-LSRK/README.md

-# Implementation of efficient low-storage techniques for 3-D seismic simulation using the curved grid finite-difference method
+# Efficient Low-Storage 3D Seismic Simulation Using Curved Grid Finite-Difference Method (CGFDM)

+## Overview

 High-resolution three-dimensional (3D) seismic simulation imposes severe demands for computational memory, making low-storage seismic simulation particularly important.
-Due to its high-efficiency and low-storage, the half-precision floating-point 16-bit format (FP16) is widely used in heterogeneous computing platforms, such as Sunway series supercomputers and graphics processing unit (GPU) computing platforms.
-Furthermore, the low-storage Runge-Kutta (LSRK) technique requires lower memory resources compared with the classical Runge-Kutta.
-Therefore, FP16 and LSRK provide the possibility for low-storage seismic simulation.
-However, the orders of magnitude of the physical quantities (velocity, stress, and Lamé constants) in the elastic wave equations are influenced by the P-wave and S-wave velocities and the densities of the elastic media.
-This results in a huge order of magnitude difference between the stored velocity and stress values, which exceed the range of the stored values of FP16.
-In this paper, we introduce three dimensionless constants, Cv, Cs, and Cp, into elastic wave equations, and new elastic wave equations are derived.
-The three constants, Cv, Cs, and Cp, keep the orders of magnitude of the velocity and stress at a similar level in the new elastic wave equations.
-Thus, the stored values of these variables in new equations remain within the range of the stored values of FP16.
-In addition, we introduce the use of the LSRK due to its low-storage characteristic.
-In this paper, based on the FP16 and LSRK low-storage techniques, we develop 3 optimized multi-GPU solvers for seismic simulation using the curved grid finite-difference method (CGFDM).
-Moreover, we perform a series of seismic simulations to verify the accuracy, stability, and validity of the optimized solver coupled with the two techniques.
-The verifications indicate that through maintaining the calculation accuracy, the computational efficiency of the solver is significantly optimized, and the memory usage is remarkably reduced.
-In particular, under the best conditions, the memory usage can be reduced to nearly 1/3 that of the original CGFDM solver.
+Due to its high efficiency and low storage, the half-precision floating-point 16-bit format (FP16) is widely used in heterogeneous computing platforms, such as Sunway series supercomputers and graphics processing unit (GPU) computing platforms.

+This project introduces FP16 and the Low-Storage Runge-Kutta (LSRK) technique to reduce memory usage.
+It also derives new elastic wave equations by introducing three dimensionless constants, \(C_v\), \(C_s\), and \(C_p\), to normalize the magnitude of velocity and stress variables, ensuring they remain within FP16's representable range.
+These techniques enable the development of optimized multi-GPU solvers for seismic simulation using the curved grid finite-difference method (CGFDM).

+## Key Features

+- **FP16 for Low Storage**:
+  - Reduces memory usage while maintaining computational efficiency.
+- **Low-Storage Runge-Kutta (LSRK)**:
+  - Further reduces memory demand compared to classical Runge-Kutta methods.
+- **Magnitude Normalization**:
+  - Keeps physical quantities within FP16 range using \(C_v\), \(C_s\), and \(C_p\).
+- **Optimized Multi-GPU Solvers**:
+  - Improves performance for large-scale seismic simulations.
+- **Memory Usage Reduction**:
+  - Reduces memory usage by up to 1/3 compared to the original CGFDM solver.

+## Validation

+The optimized solver has been verified through a series of seismic simulations, demonstrating:

+- High computational accuracy and stability.
+- Significant optimization of computational efficiency.
+- Effective memory usage reduction.

+## Citation

 Wenqiang Wang, Zhenguo Zhang, Wenqiang Zhang, and Qi Liu.
-Implementation of efficient low-storage techniques for 3-D seismic simulation using the curved grid finite-difference method, Geophysical Journal International, 2023;, ggad198, https://doi.org/10.1093/gji/ggad198
+"Implementation of efficient low-storage techniques for 3-D seismic simulation using the curved grid finite-difference method," _Geophysical Journal International_, 2023.
+[DOI:10.1093/gji/ggad198](https://doi.org/10.1093/gji/ggad198)